 make-kpkg --rootcmd fakeroot --initrd --revision=custom.001 kernel_image kernel_headers

 It then will give you all kind of chatter, warnings and notices during, it's quite normal.
-If you get an error about missing zlib.h, see the very end of this post for the solution.
+Only errors are serious, as in the process will halt.
+If you get an error about missing zlib.h, you need to install the zlib1g-dev package.

 Once it's done through with no errors, goto the lower directory where the .deb we just created is